Life at Taylor

 You may think when you go to college you will leave the feeling of family behind.
 While your roommates and fellow students will have different backgrounds and experiences, you will all have one important thing in common: a relationship with Jesus Christ and a desire to live out your faith in community.

 Community is built into everything we do.
-You'll notice it the day you arrive on campus and find you're not moving into a “freshman dorm,” because at Taylor, residence halls aren’t divided by class year.
-We recognize the value of relationships between under and upperclassmen.
-The student next door might be a senior who leads the Bible study on your floor, or a junior who works part-time at the Dining Commons.
+You'll notice it the day you arrive on campus.
+It starts with your residence hall that includes all classes living together, because there is great value in relationships between under and upperclassmen.
+No “freshman dorm” here!
+The student next door might be a senior who leads the Bible study on your floor, or a junior who works part-time at the Dining Commons, or a student leader of an intercultural organization.

-It might be daunting to think about opening yourself up to a community like this, but spend four years here and you’ll be glad you didn't play it safe.
-In fact, you might be afraid that leaving at graduation will tear you from your Taylor family.
-But the Taylor towel, given to you at graduation, will remind you—the Taylor family is part of your life long after graduation.
+It may be daunting to think about opening yourself up to a community like this, but spend four years here and you’ll be glad you chose this community.
+The Taylor towel, an enduring symbol that will be given to you at graduation, will remind you that the Taylor family is part of your life long after you leave and, wherever you are, you all serve together for the good of the Kingdom.